uesleibros/wasabi/docs/ARCHITECTURE.md

 name `"Microsoft Unified Security Protocol Provider"`.

 > [!IMPORTANT]
-> Certificate validation is intentionally relaxed to maximize compatibility
-> with development servers, self-signed certificates, and restricted corporate
-> networks.
-See [SECURITY.md](../SECURITY.md) for details.
+> Certificate revocation checking is explicitly disabled (`IGNORE_NO_REVOCATION_CHECK` and `IGNORE_REVOCATION_OFFLINE`) to maximize compatibility with firewalled and offline corporate environments.
+This means that even if the certificate is issued by a trusted CA, the connection will proceed even if the CRL or OCSP responder is unreachable.
+Enabling strict revocation checking would require a registry change and is not recommended for client-side WebSocket connections in typical Office automation scenarios.

 ### Handshake Loop

 The handshake is a multi-round exchange between the client and server.
-The internal function `DoTLSHandshakeFor` implements this as a loop.
+The internal function `DoTLSHandshake` implements this as a loop.

 ```
 Round 1: InitializeSecurityContext (first call, no input)